Nitin Sahrawat: Atal Indian

 Sahrawat has conceived and implemented the Atal Indian Project, which aims at creating multiple nature reserves or urban forests called Atal Vatikas, in Indian cities.
 Color coordinated avenue tree plantation in the urban centers of India, is another stated mission of the project.
 In August 2018, the capital of the Indian state of Uttarakhand became the first city to support the Atal Indian project.

-Sahrawat is also a patron of the Patriot Dogs campaign, which rehabilitates service dogs from the Indian Army, police and paramilitary forces, post their retirement from the call of duty.
-Over the years Sahrawat has collaborated with the government in the form of his Public Service Films and TV commercials.
-These include causes like Family Planning in India, Public Safety and World Heart Federation.